SafestHires Customer Agreement

 4. COMPLIANCE WITH THE FAIR CREDIT REPORTING ACT:

-Permissible Purposes: By signing this document, Subscriber certifies that it is requesting SafestHires, Inc to provide screening services only for the purposes of considering an individual for employment, promotion, reassignment or retention as an employee, or for determining eligibility for tenancy, and for no other purposes.
+Permissible Purposes: By signing this document, Subscriber certifies that it is requesting SafestHires, Inc to provide screening services only for the purposes of considering an individual for employment, promotion, reassignment or retention, to serve as an independent contractor in accordance with the consumer’s instructions, to serve as a volunteer, or determining eligibility for tenancy, and for no other purposes.

-Pre-Adverse Action: By signing this document, Subscriber certifies that before taking adverse action (e.g., refusing to hire or any other act that may be considered adverse to the subject’s interest), based in whole or part on information contained in the SafestHires, Inc consumer report, it will first:
+Pre-Adverse Action: By signing this document, Subscriber certifies that before taking adverse action (e.g., refusing to hire or any other act that may be considered adverse to the subject’s interest), based in whole or part on information contained in the SafestHires, Inc consumer report, Subscriber will follow these steps first:

-A. Provide the subject with a copy of the consumer report.
+A. Provide the subject with a copy of the consumer report; and

 B. Provide the subject with a copy of the FCRA Summary of Rights, in the format approved by the CFPB (A copy of this form may be obtained from SafestHires, Inc); and

-C. Provide the subject 5 business days to dispute any information contained in the consumer report.
+C. Inform the subject that they have 10 business days to dispute any information contained in the consumer report, or to reply to you with an explanation.

-Adverse Action: By signing this document, Subscriber certifies that after providing the applicant/employee with the Pre-Adverse Action information contained above, and after it has given the applicant/employee 5 business days to dispute the information, the Subscriber will send the applicant a follow-up notification that the Subscriber is taking adverse action (e.g., denying employment, etc) based on the information contained in the consumer report.
+Adverse Action: By signing this document, Subscriber certifies that after providing the applicant/employee with the Pre-Adverse Action information contained above, and after it has given the applicant/employee 10 business days to dispute the information or provide an explanation, if the Subscriber will be taking Adverse Action against the applicant, the Subscriber will send the applicant a follow-up notification that the Subscriber is taking adverse action (e.g., denying employment, etc) based on the information contained in the consumer report.

 Confidentiality and Legal Use of Information: By signing this document, subscriber certifies that it acknowledges the sensitivity and confidentiality of the information contained in the consumer report and Subscriber agrees that information obtained from a consumer report will not be used in violation of any applicable state or federal equal employment opportunity laws.